GoSolve-io/go-application-guide/internal/README.md

 TODO

-1. What it is?
+1. What is it?
-2. Explain subpackage naming
+2. Explain subpackage naming.

 ## Why not `pkg`?